pranaysahith/aws-jmeter-test-engine/jmeter-icap-poc/instructions/how-to-use-createDashboards-script.md

 Grafana allows you to create dashboards by sending HTTP post requests using their API.
 [An example post request for a new dashboard can be seen here.](https://grafana.com/docs/grafana/latest/http_api/dashboard/)

-Dashboards creation can be automated using this method, and this is what is attempted with the CreateDashboard.py script.
+Dashboard creation can be automated using this method, and this is what is attempted with the CreateDashboard.py script.

 ## Prerequisites